ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 Note that, if the Authorization Server supports both diff queries and the related "Cursor" extension, the steps 3 and 4 defined below are extended as defined in {{sec-using-cursor-diff-query-response}}.

 1. The Authorization Server defines the positive integer NUM as follows.
-If the value N specified in the 'diff' query parameter in the GET request is equal to 0 or greater than the pre-defined positive integer N\_MAX (see {{sec-trl-endpoint-supporting-diff-queries}}), then NUM takes the value of N_MAX.
+If the value N specified in the 'diff' query parameter in the GET request is equal to 0 or greater than the pre-defined positive integer MAX\_N (see {{sec-trl-endpoint-supporting-diff-queries}}), then NUM takes the value of MAX_N.
 Otherwise, NUM takes N.

-2. The Authorization Server determines U = min(NUM, SIZE), where SIZE <= N_MAX is the number of TRL updates pertaining to the requester and currently stored at the Authorization Server.
+2. The Authorization Server determines U = min(NUM, SIZE), where SIZE <= MAX_N is the number of TRL updates pertaining to the requester and currently stored at the Authorization Server.

 3. The Authorization Server prepares U diff entries.
 If U is equal to 0 (e.g., because SIZE is equal to 0 at step 2), then no diff entries are prepared.